Protesters upset over economic inequalities have thrown free-market darling Chile into disarray, prompting a crackdown decried by rights advocates.

 Critics of the current constitution want a new charter that protects citizens’ right to healthcare and education, as well as access to water and adequate pensions, instead of leaving public benefits to market forces that have padded Chile’s wealth but also led to economic inequalities.

-Charles Gorrivan is a student at the Friends Seminary secondary school in New York City.
-He is an editor for the school newspaper and a member of the debate team.
-Outside of the classroom, Gorrivan plays blues and jazz guitar, and enjoys reading publications like The Economist and The New Yorker.
+Charles Gorrivan is a student at the Friends Seminary school in New York City.
+He is the editor of the school newspaper and a captain of the debate team.
+Outside of school, Gorrivan plays guitar and enjoys reading publications like The Economist and The New Yorker.